 Data Vault 2.0: the good, the bad and the downright confusing

-The Data Vault 2.0 methodology was designed to support the notion of an “agile” data warehouse.
-This accommodates a constantly evolving view of enterprise data by supporting easier change, enabling high-volume load processes, and providing audit capabilities out of the box.
+Enterprise data warehouse architectures can be slow-moving and governance-heavy endeavours.
+The Data Vault 2.0 methodology was designed to support the notion of an "agile" data warehouse that can accommodate change and support a constantly evolving view of enterprise data.

-Taken in its entirety, Data Vault 2.0 offers a wide-ranging architecture that encompasses metadata management, data audit, data load, and master data management.
+Taken in its entirety, Data Vault 2.0 describes a wide-ranging architecture that encompasses metadata, audit, provenance, data loads, and master data management.
 At its core is a modelling technique that separates structural information from attributes by arranging data into one of three types of table: hubs (business entities), links (relationships) and satellites (attributes).

 This model provides a malleable layer that sits between staging and reporting layers in a warehouse architecture.
 It replaces the "enterprise data warehouse" as the primary data store for an organisation’s highly valued, strongly governed data.